chocoteam/choco-solver/paper/paper.md

 Standard restart policies are also available, to take full advantage of the learning strategies.
 Problem-adapted search strategies are also supported.

+One can solve a problem in many ways:
+simply checking satisfaction,
-One can solve a problem in many ways:  finding one or all solutions, optimizing one or more objectives, solving on one or more thread, or simply checking satisfaction.
+finding one or all solutions,
+optimizing one or more objectives, or solving on one or more thread.
 The search process itself is observable and extensible.

 ## Community tools integration

 Several useful extra features are also available such as parsers to [XCSP3 format](http://xcsp.org/) and [MiniZinc format](https://www.minizinc.org/resources.html).
+`Choco-solver` is also embedded in [PyCSP3](https://pypi.org/project/pycsp3/), a library in Python 3 for modeling and solving combinatorial constrained problems.
 In addition to offering alternatives to modelling in Java, it also allows participation in the two major constraint solver competitions :
 [MiniZinc Challenge](https://www.minizinc.org/challenge.html) and [XCSP3 Competition](http://www.xcsp.org/competitions/).